U-PROX CLC G80

 Settings Menu

-This menu contains the main settings of the controller.
+This menu contains the main settings of the control panel.

 Device Settings Group

-- “Device Name” – change the controller’s name
+- “Device Name” – change the control panel’s name

 - “Firmware Version” and “Bluetooth Version” – view versions and update the firmware

-- “Engineer Code” – change the engineer code (a new code is accepted if it does not match existing user codes or duress codes)
+- “Installer Code” – change the engineer code (a new code is accepted if it does not match existing user codes or duress codes)

-- “OUT Output Duration” – the time for activating the alarm output OUT (from 0 to 240 seconds)
+- “OUT Output” – the time for activating the alarm output OUT (from 0 to 240 seconds)

-- “Relay Inversion” – switch between relay operating modes (NO and NC)
+- “Inverse Relay” – switch between relay operating modes (NO and NC)

 Access Settings Group

-- “Relay Operation Time” – set the default relay activation time (from 2 to 254 seconds)
+- “Opening time/Passing time” – set the default relay activation time (from 2 to 254 seconds) and door passage waiting time.

-- One minute before switching to night mode, the controller emits a short beep once per second, and 20 seconds before – two short beeps per second
+- One minute before switching to night mode, the control panel emits a short beep once per second, and 20 seconds before – two short beeps per second

-- “Indication” – configure custom indication in various controller modes
+- “LED indication” – configure custom indication in various control panels modes

-- “Built-in Button” – enable/disable the built-in touch button
+- “Built-in touch Button” – enable/disable the built-in touch button

 Learning Mode

-This mode is used for automatically memorizing identifiers when they are presented to the reader (for example, when replacing the controller or if user cards have not yet been added).
-When learning mode is enabled, the controller automatically grants access, unlocks the relay, and stores the identifier in memory.
+This mode is used for automatically memorizing identifiers when they are presented to the reader (for example, when replacing the control panel or if user cards have not yet been added).
+When learning mode is enabled, the control panel automatically grants access, unlocks the relay, and stores the identifier in memory.
 The learning mode operates under limitations regarding time and the number of supported identifiers.

 ATM Mode